awslabs/amazon-documentdb-tools/index-tool/README.md

 `pip3 install -r requirements.txt`

 **NOTE** - This tool requires Python 3.7 or greater.
+**NOTE** - Full documentation on the MongoDB URI format is available [here](https://www.mongodb.com/docs/manual/reference/connection-string/).

 ## Using the Index Tool
 To dump indexes from a running MongoDB instance or replica set, run the following command:
 `python3 migrationtools/documentdb_index_tool.py --dump-indexes --uri <source-server-uri> --dir <directory to dump metadata to>`

 To check for compatibility issues against dumped database metadata, run the following command:
-`python3 migrationtools/documentdb_index_tool.py --show-issues --uri <source-server-uri> --dir <directory that contains metadata dump>`
+`python3 migrationtools/documentdb_index_tool.py --show-issues --dir <directory that contains metadata dump>`

 To restore only indexes that are compatible with Amazon DocumentDB, run the following command:
 `python3 migrationtools/documentdb_index_tool.py --restore-indexes --uri <destination-server-uri> --dir <directory that contains metadata dump>`